lich-bot/mailman-website/content/pages/privacy.rst

 only to list subscribers, but may allow anyone to subscribe.
 Anything you post to a list, including your name and email address and any information in the post or its email signature is potentially available to anyone.

+To remove your name and email address from any list, unsubscribe by sending an email to LISTNAME-unsubscribe@example.com (replacing LISTNAME with the actual list name and example.com with the list's actual domain) and responding to any confirmation request.